SygyzyH/Accelerated-Machine-Learning/readme.md

 ### ml.h
 Library code itself.
 Intended to be the interface between the back-end mat.h and oclapi and the end user.
-This library implements the layer codes, using a specified protocol, allowing for easy chaining of layers.
+- Implements the layer codes, using a specified protocol, allowing for easy chaining of layers
-Provides error checking, and contains the error in its internal structure.
+- Provides error checking, and contains the error in its internal structure
-Allows interaction with the model, via training and simple forward feeding.
+- Allows interaction with the model, via training and simple forward feeding

-Provides some utilities, such as weight initializers.
+- Provides some utilities, such as weight initializers.

 ## TODO
 - [ ] mat.h can have a "calibration" phase in its init, checking when certain Tensors are faster to calculate on the CPU.